shrutisawardekar/AWS/DAY-1 ASSIGNMENT.md

 and we can access that data stored on it anytime anywhere using internet.*

 **Types of Cloud**
-*1. Public Cloud
+*1. Public Cloud*
--> It can be used by anyone.
+- It can be used by anyone.
 -Example.
-AWS of Amzon, Azure of Microsoft, GCP og Google.*
+AWS of Amzon, Azure of Microsoft, GCP og Google.

 *2. Private Cloud
 -> It is owned by one organisation.*